We offer the following face to face and virtual restorative supervision sessions:

 - Refresher training

-This model of restorative supervision incorporates the theories of the Solihull Approach, which has its own body of evidence around reducing anxiety for professionals and parents alike.
-The approach uses ‘containment’ that describes the method of processing anxiety and emotions so that the ability to think is restored in the person.
-Also, ‘reciprocity’ which focuses the professional’s attention on the quality of the interaction and relationship both between themselves and the families they care for as well as the individual members of the family.
-The third element, of behaviour management, is used in the context of boundary setting, contracting and time management both within and out of the supervision sessions.
+Restorative supervision uses ‘containment’ to allow acknowledgement and processing of emotions to help restore the ability to think in the supervisee.
+Also, ‘reciprocity’ which focuses the professional’s attention on the quality of the interaction and relationship both between themselves, their teams and the families they care for.
+The third theory, of behaviour management, is used in the context of boundary setting, contracting and time management both within and out of the supervision sessions.